AAli107/Consyl-Engine/README.md

 2. **AddLocation(Vector2 addedLocation)** - Will add values to the coordinates of the GameObject.
 3. **Teleport(Vector2 newLoc, bool resetSpeed)** - Will move the GameObject to a desired location, while asking you if you want to reset the velocity or not.
 4. **IsObjectOverlapping()** - It will return the `isOverlapping` variable.

+## Raycast2D.cs

+It's a small but useful tool that is used in a lot of game which fires an invisible line from a location and returns true if it hits a Game Object.

+When creating a Raycast2D object, you need to type the parameters for it's constructor (it has two constructors):

+1. **start** - The start location of the Raycast.
+2. **end** - The end location of the Raycast.
+3. **ignoredObjects [Only in one of the constructors]** - It's the Array of Game Objects that the Raycast would ignore and not hit it.
+4. **drawDebug [OPTIONAL]** - Whether you want the Raycast to be visible or not.

+When it hits an object it stores information in these variables stored inside:

+1. **hitLoc** - The impact location of the Raycast.
+2. **hitObject** - It's the GameObject that got hit.
+3. **hit** - A boolean variable that tells whether the raycast hits something or not.

+In order to create 2D Raycasts, you must first to create a Raycast2D variable like this, `Raycast2D ray = new Raycast2D();`  make sure to fill in all the parameters.
+Then if you want to cast the ray you must type this, `ray.CastLine();` which would cast the ray and the method will return the "hit" variable.
+If you set drawDebug variable to true, you can visualize the Line on screen.